 Currently, fixed rates are at historic lows with two-year fixed rates starting at 2.09% and competitive variable rates sitting at around 2.7%.
 The reason fixed rates are lower is that they are tied to swap markets.
 This is where investors go to buy and sell debt securities issued by corporations or governments, which are generally longer-term.

-For variable rates to match fixed rates we would need at least two further rate cuts, given the RBA rates are currently at 0.25% if we saw two further reductions, we would move into a negative rates space which is hard to imagine - and the RBA has stated they have no intention at the moment to reduce the rate below 0.25%.
+For variable rates to match fixed rates we would need at least two further rate cuts - and the RBA has stated they have no intention at the moment to reduce the rate below 0.25%.

-So, if the RBA changes nothing the only thing left is lenders competing with each other and squeezing their own profit margins to grab more business and the question will be how much appetite they have to do this?
+This leaves lenders to compete with each other and squeeze their profit margins to get more business.
+The question will be how much appetite they have to do this?
 Lots of our clients are splitting their home loans and taking a percentage variable and a percentage fixed to get the best of both worlds!

-It’s definitely a great time out in the market to be reviewing your loans.
-Ultimately fixing your loan doesn’t just come down to rates, it needs to be an informed decision which weighs up all the elements relating to your personal situation.
+Ultimately fixing your loan doesn’t just come down to rates.
+Home owners should make an informed decision that weighs up all the elements relating to their personal situation.

-Get in touch with us if you’d like to talk through your situation and the available options.
+Get in touch with us if you’d like to talk through your options.